codeKAMAT/travello/README.md

 # travello
-## A practice Django App for searching a best place and cities
+## A practice Django App for searching a best place and cities.